 - Attendance at six meetings of the monthly Student-Faculty Roundtable

-- Successful completion of the MATS Bible Knowledge Exit Exam in final semester prior to graduation. (click here for MATS Exit Exam Study Guide)
+- Successful completion of the MATS Bible Knowledge Exit Exam in final semester prior to graduation (click here for the MATS Exit Exam Study Guide)

 - Application for Admission

 - $25 Application fee ONLY if submitting a paper application